Pharmacy Benefit Manager Legislation

 H.B.
 470 - Represents an agreement between interest groups and PBMs.
 Gives Georgia's Commissioner of Insurance enforcement authority over the Audit Bill of Rights and PBMs, including the ability to impose fines.
 Requires PBMs update MAC pricing every five days and that notification must include where drugs can be purchase.
 Provides standards for PBMs must correct a MAC, an appeals process, and standards for how drugs are MAC'd.
 Signed into law on April 1, 2015.

 H.B.
-62: This law is to prohibit PBMs from using a patient's claim information to market or advertise to that patient the services of a preferred pharmacy network that is owned by the PBM.
+62: This law aims to prohibit PBMs from using a patient's claim information to market or advertise to that patient the services of a preferred pharmacy network that is owned by the PBM.
 It goes on to say that a PBM company shall take no action that would restrict a patient's choice of pharmacy from which to receive prescription drug benefits.
 Signed into law July 2, 2013.

 §25-26-22: This law governs the procedures that a PBM must abide by when drafting an audit contract as well as the processes for conducting an audit.
 Additionally, the law dictates the time allowances and constraints that must be followed by both the PBM and the pharmacy regarding the auditing.